Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 pi "Fix the failing tests in src/auth/"Pattern 2: Plan-and-Execute

 pi "Write a TODO.md plan for refactoring the payment module to Stripe v3.
-Wait for approval before editing."Pi intentionally does not ship a built-in plan mode.
-The native pattern is a file-backed plan (TODO.md, PLAN.md, issue text), or a project extension/package that implements the plan workflow you prefer.
+Wait for approval before editing."Pi deliberately ships no built-in plan mode.
+The native pattern is a file-backed plan (TODO.md, PLAN.md, issue text) — or a project extension/package that implements whatever plan workflow you prefer.

 Pattern 3: Multi-Agent (Orchestrator + Specialists)

-Pi intentionally does not ship built-in sub-agents either.
+Pi deliberately ships no built-in sub-agents either.
 Use pi --print subprocesses, tmux panes, or an extension/package that implements specialist routing:

 # agents/security-reviewer.md